 You must establish that the driver knew the tires were dangerous and could likely to cause an accident.
 You must also show that the driver had ample time to take care of the issue, but did not.
 Then, you must establish, through a hired expert, that the accident was caused by the defective tire and not due to another reason.

 Even drivers who regularly inspect and rotate their tires can experience a tire blowout.
 If there were no indications of wear, and the driver maintained his or her tires, then it may not be an issue of driver negligence.

-To decipher the evidence and determine if a defective tire or negligent driver caused an accident, it is best to enlist the help of an experienced personal injury attorney immediately after your accident.
+To decipher the evidence and determine if a defective tire or negligent driver caused an accident, it is best to enlist the help of an experienced injury attorney immediately after your accident.
 The Gladstein Law Firm, PLLC will start collecting evidence and consulting with experts, and can determine if product liability or driver negligence was to blame for your accident.

 Get started by scheduling a no-obligation consultation with an accident and injury lawyer Seth Gladstein at 502-855-4177 or ask him a question online.